algosup/2024-2025-project-3-quickest-path-team-4/management/weeklyReports/week2.md

 1. **Complete Techincal Specifications**
  - We aim to finalize the Technical Specifications promptly so the technical leader can resume assisting the team with coding.
 2. **Finish the preprocessing version of the algorithm**
- - Before the end of next week, it is imperative that we finish the preprocessing version of the algorithm, which would allow us to complete the REST API and start working on the version of the algorithm that we want in the long run.
+ - Before the end of next week, it is imperative that we finish a working version of the algorithm with preprocessing, which would allow us to complete the REST API and start working on finishing the algorithm with no distractions.

 ## Conclusion